Example Primary IDSR

 Staffing

-- Per pupil spending was in the highest 20% of similar schools in 2021/22 for: Agency supply teaching staff, Education support staff.
+- Per pupil spending was in the highest 20% of similar schools in 2022/23 for: Supply teaching staff, Educational consultancy.

-- Per pupil spending was in the lowest 20% of similar schools in 2021/22 for: Supply teaching staff.
+- Per pupil spending was in the lowest 20% of similar schools in 2022/23 for: Education support staff, Teaching staff.

 Absence